semrush/intergalactic/website/docs/terms/privacy/privacy.md

 As necessary for certain legitimate interests, including:

-- If we have not entered into a contract with you, to operate and administer our websites, to provide you with content you access and request (e.g., to download content from our websites), and to respond to your requests for our Services (including sharing your personal data with our resellers as necessary to respond to your request for the Services in an efficient manner and facilitate the sale of our Services, as described in the ‘[How We Share Your Personal Data](https://www.semrush.com/company/legal/privacy-policy/#5)’ section below);
+- If we have not entered into a contract with you, to operate and administer our websites, to provide you with content you access and request (for example, to download content from our websites), and to respond to your requests for our Services (including sharing your personal data with our resellers as necessary to respond to your request for the Services in an efficient manner and facilitate the sale of our Services, as described in the ‘[How We Share Your Personal Data](https://www.semrush.com/company/legal/privacy-policy/#5)’ section below);
 - To manage our relationship with you, which includes sending administrative information to you, for example, information regarding the website and changes to our terms, conditions, and policies, and responding to you requests or communicating with you;
-- To analyze trends and track your usage of and interactions with our websites and Services in order to improve or enhance your experience by providing you with more relevant content and service offerings and help us develop new products and services (including to increase our Service’s functionality, product features, and user-friendliness).
+- To analyze trends and track your usage of and interactions with our websites and Services to improve or enhance your experience by providing you with more relevant content and service offerings and help us develop new products and services (including to increase our Service’s functionality, product features, and user-friendliness).
 - To prevent fraud or criminal activities, misuse of our products or services and ensure the security of our IT systems, architecture and networks;
 - To (a) comply with legal obligations and legal process; (b) respond to requests from public and government authorities, including public and government authorities outside your country of residence; (c) enforce our Terms of Service; (d) protect our operations; (e) protect our rights, privacy, safety of property, and/or that of you or others; and (f) allow us to pursue available remedies or limit the damages that we may sustain.
 - If you ask us to delete your data or to be removed from our marketing lists and we are required to fulfill your request, to keep basic data to identify you and prevent further unwanted processing.